metazhar-legion/meta-index/TESTING_SCENARIOS.md

    - Attempt a transaction
    - Verify failure is handled with clear error message

+**⚠️ Known Issues**: Currently some error states may cause UI freezing or unclear messaging.
+These are being addressed in the frontend revamp.

 ## Advanced Testing Scenarios

 ### 8. Strategy-Specific Testing